ND-Framework/ND_Police/README.md

 [cuffs]

-make sure you go to server.lua line 7 and change your job to the one you want (I've got mine as police so just change that to what ever you have)
+make sure you go to server file then cuff.lua line 7 and change your job to the one you want (I've got mine as police so just change that to what ever you have)

 ## Notes